 Energy, Water and Soil Conservation

-- performing an annual energy audit and installing new energy efficient lighting in our buildings
+- Installing new energy efficient lighting and heating systems in our buildings.

-- recycling of all used motor oil from our farm equipment
+- Recycling all used motor oil from our farm equipment.